Thomas loses pink jersey and hits back over safety

 Formula 1 called off the Emilia Romagna Grand Prix this week following severe flooding in the north of Italy.

-There were few incidents on Saturday's stage, despite the rain and a step descent off the Alps.
+There were few incidents on Saturday's stage, despite the rain and a steep descent off the Alps.

 Sunday's 195km stage to Bergamo has one category one and three category two climbs.